Advance Passenger Information / Passenger Name Record Program

 If you are under the age of 18, you must have a parent or legal guardian sign the access request form.

-To request access to your information, or to request a correction to the data, you must print and complete the CBSA's Traveller's API/PNR Information Request form and mail it to the following address:
+To request your information, or to correct the data, print and complete the CBSA's Traveller's API/PNR Information Request form and mail it to the following address:

 Canada Border Services Agency